-- The theme of the challenge will be revealed through SMS and e-mail as well which will be a more detailed explanation of the theme.
+1. The theme of the challenge will be revealed through e-mail as well which will be a more detailed explanation of the theme.

 F. All team members must be volunteers.

-G. For Amateur and Professional category, teams have to use a DSLR or professional film camera with at least 1080p video capture.
-For Mobile Filmmaking category, a mobile camera with a minimum capture of 1080p should be used and the film should be edited on laptop only.
+G. For the Amateur and Professional category, teams have to use a DSLR or professional film camera with at least 1080p video capture.
+For the Mobile Filmmaking category, a mobile camera with a minimum capture of 1080p should be used and the film should be edited on laptop only.
 To assure noiseless sound quality, an external microphone should be used.
 The final rendered films should be submitted in 1080p only.

 I. The finished film must be a minimum of 4 minutes in duration, and a maximum of 6 minutes in duration—not including end credits.